Church Policies and FAQs

 The time of your wedding rehearsal should be scheduled with your priest.
 Please do this early in the process of planning your wedding.
 Everyone involved in the service is expected to be at the rehearsal (except musicians).
 Please tell all attending the rehearsal to be at church 15 minutes before rehearsal.
 Rehearsals last about 1 hour.
 Please bring the following to the rehearsal:

 - Marriage license: the wedding can not take place without this!

-- Fees: One check made out to the parish where your wedding will take place (ex.Three Holy Women Parish) for $700.
-If one of the priests from the parish is not the presiding priest, the fee is $625.
+- Fees: One check made out to the parish where your wedding will take place (ex.Three Holy Women Parish) for $1000 (or $700 if you meet criteria described in Fees section above).
+If one of the priests from the parish is not the presiding priest, the fee is $925 (or $625 if you meet criteria above).
 Checks for other musicians (as arranged with the Director of Liturgy and Music) should also be brought to the rehearsal.

 - Unity candles (if used); Memorial pictures (if used)

 There is a parish sacristan who will assist at your rehearsal and on the day of the wedding.
 This person is available to answer any of your last minute questions and go over any instructions for the ushers, readers, extraordinary ministers of Holy Communion, etc. that are not clear from rehearsal.
 Services include: setting up the unity candle and memorial table (if needed), preparation of the altar, set up for the liturgy, and serving as the acolyte.
 Your florist or members of the wedding party are responsible for pinning on the corsages and boutonnieres.
 The sacristan’s services are included in the parish fee.